Shrimp Boil with Spicy Sauce

 How to Make Shrimp Boil?

-1. In a large pot filled with water.
-Bring water to a boil.
+1. Bring a large pot filled with water to a full boil on the stove top.

-2. Add vinegar, garlic, Old Bay Seasoning, and salt.
-Cover and reduce heat to simmer for 5 minutes.
+2. Add vinegar, garlic, Old Bay seasoning, and salt.
+Cover and reduce the heat to a simmer for 5 minutes.

 How to Make Spicy Butter Sauce?